up to Animals

 Hamsters are a small rodent that is often kept as a pet.
 Hamsters are originally from Syria.
 They have a large fur-lined pouch on either side of their face that goes all the way to their shoulders that they can fill with food.
 In the wild, they usually eat seeds and nuts.

 A hare, or Jackrabbit, is a small animal that is related to the rabbit.
 Hares are different from rabbits in several ways.
 Rabbits live in burrows underground, and hares do not.
 Rabbits live in groups, and hares do not.
-And hares are larger than rabbits.
+Hares are generally larger than rabbits.

 Harvestmen are a group of arachnids with long, spindly legs.
 They look very similar to spiders, and like spiders they come in a huge variety of colors and sizes.